bknyaz/bknyaz.github.io/_pages/about.md

 ---

 I’m the CTO & Co-founder at [Weight Space Labs](https://weightspacelabs.ai/).
-I'm also an Adjunct Professor at the University of Montreal, primarily working on [Weight Space Learning](https://weight-space-learning.github.io/), graph neural networks and large language models.
+I'm also an Adjunct Professor at the University of Montreal, primarily working on [Weight Space Learning](https://weight-space-learning.github.io/), [Weight Space Symmetries](https://www.weightsymmetry.com/), graph neural networks and foundation models.

 I received my PhD in Engineering from University of Guelph (ON, Canada) in 2022, under the supervision of Graham Taylor.